 </div>

-By such a structure, your article detail page can intelligently display "Previous" and "Next" links, and provide a friendly hint when there are no adjacent articles.
+By such a structure, your article detail page can intelligently display 'Previous' and 'Next' links, and provide friendly prompts when there are no adjacent articles.

-The code above provides basic link functionality, but the style may be rather plain.You can beautify these links by adding CSS styles, such as making them float left and right, increasing spacing, changing font color, etc., to make them more integrated with your website design.detail.htmlof<style>Write inline styles in the tags.
+This code provides the basic link functionality, but the style may be rather plain.You can beautify these links by adding CSS styles, such as making them float left and right, increasing spacing, changing font color, etc., so that they integrate better with your website design.You can add styles in the CSS file at the same level as the template file, or directly indetail.htmlof<style>Write inline styles within the tag.

 /* 示例CSS样式,请根据您的网站设计进行调整 */